dbrumley/harness-training-bae/binary-shared-libraries/README.md

 For clarification: this tutorial is aimed at exploring _custom_ shared libraries shipped with an application for which source is not available.
 If, for example, you know that an application uses an open source library, it's better to acquire the source (preferably for the same version as the application uses) and use source-harnessing techniques on that.

+### Requirements

+* Skills: Basic C/C++ programming
+* Tools: g++ (and gnu binutils)

 This tutorial is for C and C++ libraries.
 Many details and techniques will be specific to C and C++.
-(Although, some languages produce shared libraries that may be harnessed as if they were written in C).
-The tutorial uses Linux, and the commands shown won't work on Windows.
-However, all the principles and almost every specific trick here will work for any operating system that supports shared libraries---just, with different commands.
+Although this tutorial uses Linux, and the exact commands shown will only work on Linux, all the principles and tricks here translate to any platform that supports shared libraries---Windows, Mac OS, iOS, Android and more---albeit with different tools and commands.

-### Examples

-#### Example 1: Basics
+### Example 1: Basics

 This is a toy program that makes unnecessary use of custom shared libraries to merely echo its command line args back to stdout.